AlexJinlei/Magnetic_Flux_Rope_Detection/data_processing/README.md

 - GS_DATA_preprocess_ElectronPitchAngle.py

 These three files are used to preprocess downloaded data.
 Please specify input data file name and the path to save output data.

+### 3) Process data from other data source
+- GS_DATA_convertShockList_to_DF.py

+This file convert shock list data to pandas.DataFrame format.

+### 4) Check processed data
+- GS_DATA_check_processed_DataFrame.py

+This file plot the original and the processed data to check the quality.